buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcSweptDiskSolid.md

 This attribute is optional, if present it defines the radius of a circular hole in the centre of the disk.

 ### StartParam
-The parameter value on the _Directrix_ at which the sweeping operation commences. <font color="#0000ff">If no value is provided the start of the sweeping operation is at the start of the <em>Directrix</em>.</font>.
+The parameter value on the _Directrix_ at which the sweeping operation commences.
+If no value is provided the start of the sweeping operation is at the start of the _Directrix_.

 { .change-ifc2x4}
 > IFC4 CHANGE&nbsp; The attribute has been changed to OPTIONAL with upward compatibility for file-based exchange.

 ### EndParam
-The parameter value on the _Directrix_ at which the sweeping operation ends. <font color="#0000ff">If no value is provided the end of the sweeping operation is at the end of the <em>Directrix</em>.</font>.
+The parameter value on the _Directrix_ at which the sweeping operation ends.
+If no value is provided the end of the sweeping operation is at the end of the _Directrix_.

 { .change-ifc2x4}
 > IFC4 CHANGE&nbsp; The attribute has been changed to OPTIONAL with upward compatibility for file-based exchange.